Simulate, Reason, Decide: Scientific Reasoning with LLMs for Simulation-Driven Decision Making

 - Evaluation shows significant improvements in decision-making outcomes.

-From source RSS / original summaryarXiv:2606.
-04505v1 Announce Type: new Abstract: Scientific simulators are increasingly being integrated into LLM-driven systems for high-stakes simulation-driven decision-making.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04505v1 Announce Type: new Abstract: Scientific simulators are increasingly being integrated into -driven systems for high-stakes simulation-driven decision-making.
 However, existing frameworks primarily use LLMs to generate, calibrate, or execute simulators, treating them as black-box interfaces rather than as structured mechanistic systems that can be reasoned about.

 Want this in your inbox every morning?